interfax/interfax-java/README.md

 InterFAX interFAX = new DefaultInterFAXClient("username", "password");

 // Alternative 1: Initialize using environment variables
+// Ensure following env vars are initialized with values of your API credentials
 // * INTERFAX_USERNAME
 // * INTERFAX_PASSWORD
 InterFAX interFAX = new DefaultInterFAXClient();